 - Animal Prints

-Athletic Shoes All athletic shoes must have a body color of black, brown, grey, blue or white.
+Middle School Only: All athletic shoes must have a body color of black, brown, grey, blue, or white.
 Accent colors in any solid color are acceptable.
 Shoe laces must coordinate with the shoe and be free of decoration.
-(OC 8/18/11)
+(BOD 8/18/11)

 To receive an exemption regarding footwear, the student will need a medical excuse and/or an exception granted by the Director.